 When authorities are deciding asylum and immigration cases, and resolving whether or not or what kind of return will be applied, it is essential that children have the right to be heard and have access to good legal support and representation.
 In the Netherlands, Sweden, and the UK, there is consensus that children's access to legal aid in asylum proceedings is a worthwhile practice.
-However, in the Netherlands, a recent measure from the government will no longer make free legal assistance granted from the start of the asylum procedure, but only after the rejection of the asylum application.
-In Germany, where there are very limited options for the state funding of professional legal assistance, and in the UK, with its lack of state-funded legal support for immigration decisions, many children do not get the standard of legal assistance that befits them.
+However, in Germany, where there are very limited options for the state funding of professional legal assistance, and in the UK, with its lack of state-funded legal support for immigration decisions, many children do not get the standard of legal assistance that befits them.
 In all four countries, serious concerns were expressed at the want of adequate consideration of the accompanied child in family asylum and immigration cases, with children being treated as an 'add-on' to their parent(s), rather than as independent rights-holders.
 This same concern persists through the returns planning process, with children in families seldom provided with child-sensitive information, and rarely included in discussions and planning on issues that will fundamentally affect their lives and their futures.